-Through the Legal Orientation Program (LOP), representatives from nonprofit organizations provide comprehensive explanations about immigration court procedures along with other basic legal information to large groups of detained individuals.
-The program is normally comprised of four components:
+Through the Legal Orientation Program (LOP), representatives from nonprofit immigration legal service organizations provide comprehensive explanations about immigration court procedures along with other helpful legal information to adult individuals in U.S. Department of Homeland Security (DHS) custody.
+The program is normally administered in person at specific DHS Immigration and Customs Enforcement (ICE) detention facilities and is typically comprised of four components:

-- Group Orientation, which provide an interactive general overview of immigration removal proceedings, forms of relief, and is open to general questions
+- Group Orientations, which provide an interactive general overview of immigration removal proceedings, forms of relief, and are open to general questions;

-- Individual Orientation, where unrepresented individuals can briefly discuss their cases with experienced LOP providers and pose more specific questions
+- Individual Orientations, where unrepresented individuals can briefly discuss their cases with experienced LOP providers and pose more specific questions;

-- Self-help Workshops, where those with potential relief or those who wish to voluntarily depart the country, are provided guidance on specific topics (such as how to complete an asylum application or prepare for a bond hearing), and given self-help legal materials
+- Self-Help Workshops, where those unrepresented individuals with potential relief are provided in-depth guidance on specific topics (such as how to complete an asylum application or prepare for a bond hearing), and given self-help legal materials; and

 Return to Office of Legal Access Programs Home Page